 - 1. Question paper should be set strictly according to the syllabus. - 2.
 The language of questions should be straight & simple. - 3.
-In all nine questions should be asked, of which first question of 15 marks (Comprising of 10 short answer type questions covering the whole syllabus) will be compulsory. - 4.
-Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
-All questions carry equal marks (15).
+Not more than one question should be based on one topic. - 4.
+The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
+At least eight questions should be set, out of which the candidates should be required to attempt any five.

-Section-A: History of economic thought - Absolutist vs. Relativist approaches.
-Evolution of Economic Thought vs. Economic History.
+History of economic thought - Absolutist vs. Relativist approaches.
+Evolution of Economic Thought Vs. Economic History.
 Ancient economic thought - medieval, mercantilism,' physiocracy.
 Forerunners of Classical Political Economy.
-Development of Classical Thoughts Section-B: (Adam Smith, Robert Malthusand David Ricardo).
+Development of Classical Thoughts (Adam Smith, Robert Malthusand David Ricardo).
 Critics of Classical Thoughts- Socialist critics.
 Socialist and Marxian Economic Ideas.
-Austrian School of Thought.
-Origins of formal Microeconomic Analysis - William Stanley Jevons, Cournot and Dupuit

-Section-C: The birth of neoclassical economic thought Marshall and Waltras.
+Austrian School of Thought .Origins of formal Microeconomic Analysis - William Stanley Jevons, Cournot and Dupuit The birth of neoclassical economic thought Marshall and Waltras.
 General Equilibrium Theory.
 Welfare Theory - Keynesian economics.
-The Era of globalization.
+The Era of globalization .
 Experiences of developing world.
-Rigidity of the past vs. emerging realism.

-Section-D: The changing path of international institutions to economic groW1h and development approaches.
+Rigidity of the past vs. emerging realism The changing path of international institutions to economic groW1h and development approaches.
 Economic Thought in India - Naoroji and Gokhale.
 Gandhian Economics.
 Economic thought of independent India..
 Nehru's economic philosophy.
 Experiences of the Structural adjustment programmes of the post liberalization era.